serwy/tkthread/README.md

     time.sleep(2)  # _tkinter.c:WaitForMainloop fails
     root.mainloop()

-The `tkt` instance is callable, and will wait for the main thread to execute and compute a result which is then passed back for return in the calling thread.
+The `tkt` instance is callable, and will wait for the Tcl/Tk main loop to execute and compute a result which is then passed back for return in the calling thread.
 A non-synchronous version also exists that does not block: